Composite Awareness

 Duration

-Suggested duration for completion is no more than 3 hours.
+Suggested duration for completion is 3 hours.

 Interval for continuation